 THE PRODUCTION TEAM (Sci-Fi Zone)

 Creating a web series about Science Fiction doesn't happen by itself.
-So with a devoted team of people who have a vested interest in both Science Fiction media and video production, our aim is to bring you a show which all fans of Sci-Fi movies and TV shows can enjoy.
+So in 2019 a devoted team of people with a vested interest in both Science Fiction media and video production, produced a show which all fans of Sci-Fi movies and TV shows could enjoy.

 Meet the Presenters